 - After oropharyngeal suction.

-- Any suspicion of a change in length of the visible part of the tube.
+- Where there is any suspicion of a change in length of the visible part of the tube.

-- Any discomfort or reflux of feed into the throat.
+- Where there is discomfort or reflux of feed into the throat.

 - If the patient is transferred from one clinical area to another.